ahmadalfy/gitlab-explorer/README.md

 ## Getting started

+### Note: make sure to use the latest version of Chrome and enable the experamintal javascript flag from `chrome://flags`, this is important since some of the javascript used here are still not official yet.

-1. Clone the repository.
+1. Install the dependencies using `npm install`
+2. Create a `env.js` file and copy the contents of `env.sample.js` to it, replace the `token` and/or the `baseUrl` with your own gitlab instance configurations.
-2. Create an access token from your [gitlab settings](https://gitlab.com/profile/personal_access_tokens).
-You need to grant it access to `api`, `read_user`, `read_repository` and `read_registry`.
+   - you can create a personal access token from your gitlab settings and make sure to allow `api`, `read_user`, `read_repository` and `read_registry` access for that token.
-3. Copy the `env.sample.js` file to `env.js` and replace the default empty string for token option with your token (for self-hosted servers change the baseUrl option to match your domain).
-4. Use an http server to run the application.
-There's no build steps required and you don't even need to install the required modules.
+3. Start a server from the project directory, the project should now be running in your browser, this project uses [snowpack](https://www.snowpack.dev/) so no building/bundling is required.

 ## Future plans